aryanbdps9/parallel-mcts-arena-rs/HYBRID_ALLOCATOR_DESIGN.md

 - **Global Allocator Fallback:**
     - A global atomic counter is used to allocate new nodes when all local free lists are full.
     - Ensures that allocation never fails as long as there is global capacity.

-- **Generational Node Tracking:**
-    - Each node is tagged with a generation number to support efficient pruning and reuse of memory across MCTS iterations and root advances.
-    - Generational cleanup is performed to reclaim nodes that are no longer reachable from the current root.

 - **Diagnostics and Logging:**
     - Allocation, deallocation, and pruning events are logged to a diagnostics buffer for host-side analysis.